anselmeamekoe/DelayedLabelStream/README.md

 - n_windows: average number of instances (following a Poisson distribution) in each evaluation batch (10000 for this example)

 ### Run your own experiments of the Fraud dataset
+For reasons of confidentiality, the fraud dataset is not accessible to the public.

+## Acknowledgments
+This work has been done in collaboration between BPCE Group, Laboratoire d'Informatique de Paris Nord (LIPN UMR 7030), DAVID Lab UVSQ-Université Paris Saclay and was supported by the program Convention Industrielle de Formation par la Recherche (CIFRE) of the Association Nationale de la Recherche et de la Technologie (ANRT).